- October 2, 2016

 - Posted by: Phillip W. Duff

-- Category: Agencies, Buyers, Latest Post, Opinions, Regulations
+- Categories: Agencies, Buyers, Latest Post, Opinions, Regulations

 The majority of the management teams I meet today are just spread too thin.
 With reduced profits and increased workload created by compliance and regulations, today’s management teams are unable to be effective.